 It’s meant for you if your project involves creating 3D models of machine parts.
 It’s not an interactive modeler, but rather a 3D compiler of sorts that reads a script file describing the object and renders the 3D model from this script file.

 This way, the designer gets full control over the modeling process, enabling them to easily change any step or make designs that are defined by configurable parameters.

 This Windows tool lets you design with two main modeling techniques.
 One is constructive solid geometry (CSG) and the other, extrusion of 2D design outlines.
 Just like most other programs on this list, it even lets you import DXF files to your project.

 Available for Windows, Linux, and Mac, OpenSCAD bears a pretty intuitive interface as well.
 Most noteworthy is its wheel hub that is generated so you can parametrize for various widths and diameters, and then assemble a larger object, for example, a cart.

 6 – LeoCAD

 Here’s a fun little addition to this compilation.
-This 3D CAD software allows you to build virtual designs using LEGO bricks.
-It’s hence suited for educational purposes and happens to be among the best design software for beginners.
+This affordable software allows you to build virtual designs using LEGO bricks.
+It’s hence suited for educational purposes and happens to be among the most sought-after design software for beginners.

 Its simple interface has been specifically designed to allow new users to start creating LEGO brick models without spending too much time learning it.

-Plus, it even features robust features that allow experienced users to build models by using advanced techniques.
+Plus, it even sports robust features that allow experienced users to create models by using advanced techniques.
 All the LEGO bricks are categorized properly, making them easy to find.

 Once dropped into place, these bricks can be moved and rotated, while you can also move them up, down, or sideways.